Stono/bigdata-fun/README.md

 - [Solr](http://lucene.apache.org/solr/) - Search platform based on Lucene
 - [Banana](https://github.com/lucidworks/banana) - A kibana port for visualisation of Solr data
 - [Flume](https://flume.apache.org/) - A headless way to process and distribute data
+- [ZkWeb](https://github.com/qiuxiafei/zk-web) - For viewing your ZooKeeper data in a UI

 The following components will be coming soon: